 As people flocked to exploit the Slocan Valley ore mines, the population of children also swelled.
 Nearing the end of WW1, the old village schoolhouse was too small and saw the construction of the two-storied Silverton School.

 This striking two-classroom school taught local children from grades one to six until the 1970’s.
 A high school was also located in the back of the building.
 One can still find original features of the building such as the bell and the bell tower.

 From 1977-1996, the east side of the ground floor housed Silverton’s Fire Department.
 The Silverton Historical Society has also made it’s home in this building.

 After extensive renovations in the early 1980’s the building was renamed the Silverton Galley.

 Since this time, the building has been used as the village’s premier community meeting place, cultural centre, workshop space, public art gallery, and music venue.

-Although owned by the Village of Silverton, the building has been managed by The Slocan Lake Gallery Society (SLGS), a non-profit organization, since the early 80’s.
-It’s popularity, as a venue, confirms this social and historical icon of the Slocan Valley.
+Although owned by the Village of Silverton, the building has been managed by The Slocan Lake Arts Council, a non-profit organization, since the early 80’s.
+It’s popularity, as a venue, confirms the importance this social and historical icon in the Slocan Valley.